MisturaDev/Angular-Portfolio/README.md

 # Angular Portfolio

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.

 A modern personal portfolio website built with **Angular**.
 This project highlights my skills, projects, and developer journey through a clean and responsive design, making it easy to explore my work and connect with me.